-However, the separate website Equifax set up to manage consumers’ inquiries (you can find the website here) is still worth checking out because it can help you determine whether you were “potentially impacted.”
-You’ll be asked for your last name and last six (6) digits of your Social Security number to determine whether you were affected.
+However, the separate website Equifax set up to manage consumers’ inquiries is still worth checking out because it can help you determine whether you were “potentially impacted.”
+You’ll be asked for your last name and the last six (6) digits of your Social Security number to determine whether you were affected.

 Even if the website says you should be fine, it’s worth taking extra security measures because some Internet-savvy users have discovered (using fake last names and random numbers) that the data breach checker is prone to inaccuracies.

-According to a recent survey conducted by LendEDU, over 50% of Americans have not checked to see if their information was affected by the hacked.
+According to a recent survey conducted by LendEDU, over 50% of Americans have not checked to see if their information was affected by the hack.

 Put a Fraud Alert on Your Credit Report